vince-t-dev/development-standards/README.md

 - Reduce the amount of HTTP requests
 - Minify all your files, compress all your assets before uploading to server
 - Lazy load content when possible
-- Regulary benchmark your site using tools such as Google Page Speed, light house etc. then follow their recommendations
+- Regulary benchmark your site using tools such as Google Page Speed, Lighthouse etc. then follow their recommendations

 ### Keep your code DRY (Don't Repeat Yourself)